 The influx of community solar projects on November 1, 2022, in the EEC category shows that, at least for community solar projects, the EEC market has indeed developed beyond the IPA's expectations.
 Since the IPA does not wish to penalize EEC first-movers and the statutory intention was always to expand the footprint of the EEC category within ABP, the approach that best aligns with the policy objectives of the EEC category would be to expand the EEC category capacity for Group A for the 2022-2023 program year to accommodate the project applications pending at the time of the Commission's Final Order approving this Modified 2022 Plan.
-As Group B capacity has not yet been fully subscribed, that EEC category Group B capacity will remain open to applications for the rest of the program year on a first-come, first-served basis.
+As Group B capacity had not yet been fully subscribed at the time the Modified Plan was filed with the Commission, that EEC category Group B capacity remained open for the 2022-2023 program year on a first-come, first-served basis.346